Please check with your Doctor which clinics you should attend. It would be helpful if you could book these before we remind you.

 All patients who have have COPD are invited to the COPD Clinic yearly in their birth month.
 Sisters Sue Foster and Linda Hume are our lead nurses for COPD.

 They run a specialised service to help patients with COPD.
 Appointments for the clinics can be made with our Reception Staff.
 Please try and avoid using your inhalers on the day of your attendance.

 |Various Days||Double Appointment||with Sue Foster or Linda Hume|

 All patients who have have had angina, a heart attack, a stroke or peripheral vascular disease are invited to the Vascular Clinic yearly (not Diabetics) in their birth month.

-Dr Mark Jackson rus the Vascular Clinic with Sister Fran Knight for those with an increased risk of heart disease or for those who have had heart disease,a Stroke or Peripheral Vascular Disease.
+The Vascular Clinic is for those with an increased risk of heart disease or for those who have had heart disease, a Stroke, Peripheral Vascular Disease or Heart Failure.

 Dr Mark Jackson and Sister Liz Bennett run the Diabetic Clinic.

 All diabetics are invited to the Diabetic Clinic yearly in their birth month.
 Patients are encouraged to have a blood test a week before the clinic.
 In addition non-insulin diabetics who are not under hospital care are invited six months later to see any practice nurse for a second review.
 Diabetics need to remember to bring an early morning specimen of urine to their annual review.